 Instances are objects that belong to classes.
-Like classes, they have a name and a URI and can have comments.
-One instance can belong to one or more classes and can have properties with values.
-There are API methods provided for getting all the instances that belong to a given class or the property values for a given instance.
+Like classes, each instance has a name and a URI.
+Each instance can belong to one or more classes and can have properties with values.
+API methods are provided for getting all the instances of ontology, all the ones that belong to a given class and all the property values for a given instance.
+There is also a method to retrieve a list of classes that the instance belongs to, using either transitive or direct closure.
+Like classes, two instances can also have the sameInstanceAs relation, which indicates that the property values assigned to both instances should be shared and that all the properties applicable to one instance are also valid for the other.
+In addition, there is a differentInstanceAs relation, which declares the instances as disjoint.

-Hierarchies of properties
+10.1.3 Hierarchies of properties